Frieza: Abilities

 After being cut in half by his own attack and being caught in Namek's huge explosion, what remains of the still-living Frieza is salvaged and rebuilt with cybernetic enhancements by scientists under the order of King Cold; this form is referred to as Mecha Frieza (メカフリーザ) in video games.
-The whole of the lower half of his body and right side of his face are replaced, as is his left arm from the shoulder down, with scarring and metal accoutrements covering what little was left of his organic self.
+The whole of the lower half of his body and the right side of his face are replaced, as is his left arm from the shoulder down, with scarring and metal accoutrements covering what little was left of his organic self.
 It is stated that these enhancements have made him even more powerful.
 However, he was never able to unleash his full power in this form, since he was quickly destroyed by Trunks.